999 (band): Career

-The band's second album, Separates was produced by Martin Rushent.
+The band's second album, Separates, was produced by Martin Rushent.
 One reviewer lists it as one of the best punk albums of all time.
 In the United States, a slightly altered version of Separates, re-titled High Energy Plan, became the band's first American release.
 In October 1978, a month after the album's release, 999 recorded their only session for John Peel at BBC Radio 1.
 999 also played at Front Row Festival, a three-week event at the Hope and Anchor in late November and early December 1977.
-This resulted in the band's inclusion, alongside the likes of Wilko Johnson, The Only Ones, the Saints, The Stranglers, X-Ray Spex, and XTC, on a hit double LP of recordings from the festival.
+This resulted in the band's inclusion, alongside the likes of Wilko Johnson, the Only Ones, the Saints, the Stranglers, X-Ray Spex, and XTC, on a hit double LP of recordings from the festival.

-999 toured widely in the United States and the band was rewarded when their albums The Biggest Prize In Sport and Concrete charted on the Billboard 200.
-In the US, "Homicide" and "Hollywood" garnered frequent rotation on Rock of the 80s format radio stations like KROQ in Los Angeles.
+999 toured widely in the United States, and were rewarded when their albums The Biggest Prize In Sport and Concrete charted on the Billboard 200.
+In the US, "Homicide" and "Hollywood" garnered frequent rotation on 'Rock of the 80s'-format radio stations such as KROQ in Los Angeles.
 According to Dave Thompson, "For many Americans, they were the first to actually bother with the backwoods, playing places which other Brit bands hadn't heard of, and returning to them again and again.
 And while no one knows how many American bands were first inspired to take up arms by 999, those that did still wear their loyalties loudly."

 Despite a number of minor hit singles, the band's critical appeal in Britain had begun to wane.
 Their stock was lifted temporarily with the arrival of the self-released Face To Face.
 999's popularity continued to decline steadily, leading to the group disbanding twice in the 1980s, reforming soon afterwards.
 They have since released several albums and continue to tour, including playing at the 11th Antifest in 2005.
 Bassick also plays for The Lurkers.